Art and Design (Fine Art): A-level

 The course

-The first year of the course is a mixture of small projects and skills workshops.
-Students spend this important time developing their practice.
-They explore what it means to be an artist and how to develop their work and explore a huge variety of techniques, materials and processes that help them discover their strengths and interests.
-We take students to life drawing classes at Sheffield Hallam University and there are opportunities to talk to and work with practising artists, throughout the course.
+The first half of the course is made up of a mixture of small projects and skills workshops, with students spending this important time developing their practice.
+They explore what it means to be an artist and designer, how to develop their work and explore a huge variety of techniques, materials and processes that help them discover their strengths and interests.
+We take students to life drawing classes at Sheffield Hallam University and there are opportunities to talk to and work with practising artists throughout the course.
+At the end of the first year and into the second year, students work on their Personal Investigation project, a project that is student driven and where they work independently to develop their ideas and creative vision.
+This project will make up 60% of the overall grade and will consist of an in-depth and personal portfolio of work that includes a written element of between 1,000-3,000 words.
+The final 40% of the course is an externally set assignment that begins in February of Y13, where students develop a project from a starting point set by AQA.

 Beyond the classroom